(Pocket-lint) - If you're holding your shiny new Android smartphone and wondering how to get the most from it, then you've come to the right place.

 Once you've sorted some of the basics, tame those notifications and unwanted vibrations.
 You'll thank us in the long run.

-On a standard Android phone (Pixel, Nokia, Moto, HTC), head into settings > sound > advanced > other sounds and vibrations.
+On a standard Android phone (Pixel, Nokia, Moto), head into settings > sound & vibration > advanced > other sounds and vibrations.
 Here you'll be able to turn off screen locking, touch sounds and vibrate on tap.

 If you want to edit the keyboard vibrations, head into settings > system > languages & input > virtual keyboard, then select your keyboard and head into preferences and you can turn off things like vibrate on keypress.

-Sadly, all manufacturers who make their own skin move these things around and change the location of these settings, as do different versions of Android.
-If you don't have a "sounds" section, then try "sounds & notifications".
+Sadly, manufacturers who make their own skin move these things around and change the location of these settings, as do different versions of Android.
+But head into the sounds section and you'll see a world of options.

 Choose the best Android Keyboard